Enter-tainer/typstyle/README.md

 3. Correctness test: We compare the rendered output of the code before and after formatting and ensure they are the same
 4. E2E Correctness test: We collect a bunch of typst code repo including tablex, cetz, fletcher... and format them to ensure (a) the format result converges and (b) the rendered output is the same.

+We also have continuous benchmarking for each commit on master branch.
+See https://enter-tainer.github.io/typstyle-bench-results/dev/bench/

 ## Use as a library

 - npm: <https://www.npmjs.com/package/typstyle>